coq/coq/doc/README.md

 standard library for the development version at
 <https://coq.github.io/doc/master/stdlib/>.

-The reference manual is written is reStructuredText and compiled using Sphinx.
+The reference manual is written in reStructuredText and compiled using Sphinx.
 See [`sphinx/README.rst`](sphinx/README.rst) to learn more about the format that is used.